 Public charging points often cost more to use – with rapid chargers cutting the time it takes to refill your van’s battery.
 The trade off is prices of between 20-40p per kilowatt-hour.
 Of course, if you can charge at your workplace this could dramatically reduce your running costs, especially if you can take advantage of an off-peak electricity tariff.

 What connector types do electric vans have?

-Most electric vans today feature a Type 2 charging portal.
+Most electric vans today feature a Type 2 charging port.
 In 2014, the European Commission ruled that all public charging stations should feature a Type 2 connector.

-A 50kW rapid-charging point can get a Nissan e-NV200 from 20 to 80% charge in half an hour – much quicker than a 7kW home wallbox charger.
+Newer electric vans are also able to use DC rapid charging technology.
+A 50kW rapid-charging point can give the e-Transporter an 80% charge in around 45 minutes – much quicker than a 7kW home wallbox charger.